gregorgorjanc/GorjancShell/README_cpumemlog.md

 ## TODO (any volunteers?)

-* Describe the output from cpumemlog.sh in more detail (I keep forgetting what those acronyms mean).
+* Describe the output from cpumemlog in more detail (I keep forgetting what those acronyms mean).

 * Compute cumulative usage for the monitored process and all its children.